nicholasmfraser/covid19_preprints/README.md

 * Crossref (using the [rcrossref](https://github.com/ropensci/rcrossref) package).
 All records with the `type` field defined as `posted-content` are harvested, as well as records from SSRN (where the `type` field is instead defined as `journal-article`).
 Preprint records are then matched to known preprint repositories based on `institution`, `publisher` and `group-title` metadata fields.

-* DataCite (using the [rdatacite](https://github.com/ropensci/rcrossref) package).
+* DataCite (using the [rdatacite](https://github.com/ropensci/rdatacite) package).
 All records with the `resourceType` field defined as `Preprint` are harvested.
 Preprint records are matched to known preprint repositories based on `client` fields.

 * arXiv (using the [aRxiv](https://github.com/ropensci/aRxiv) package).
 Records are harvested by searching directly for COVID-19 related keywords in titles or abstracts using the built-in search functionality of the arXiv API.

 * RePEc (using the [oai](https://github.com/ropensci/oai) package)).
 All record types are initally harvested, and subsequently filtered for those with the `Type` field defined as `preprint`.
+NB RePEc is not a preprint server in itself but an indexing server for multiple individual archives.

 For all sources, preprints are classified as being related to COVID-19 on the basis of keyword matches in their titles or abstracts (where available).
 The search string is defined as: `coronavirus OR covid-19 OR sars-cov OR ncov-2019 OR 2019-ncov OR hcov-19 OR sars-2`.